mikeboers/PyMemoize/README.md

-This is a Python persistent memoizing module.
+This is a very configurable Python memoizing module.

 Anything dict-like can be used as the actual storage object.
 We will only ever supply string keys (although they may be unicode), and 2-tuple values (the